panda3d/panda3d-docs/programming/audio/index.rst

    license.
 Non-commercial use of FMOD is free of charge.
 (For more information on this, visit the
    `FMOD Licenses <https://www.fmod.com/index.php/sales>`__ page.)
--  `Miles <http://www.radgametools.com/miles.htm>`__ is a sound system that is not included in the downloadable binaries of Panda3D.
-In order to use this you will need to purchase Miles and compile Panda3D from scratch using the ppremake system

 If these choices are not enough for you, then you can try other sound libraries.